 Departmental administrators can create OUs, Groups, Computer Objects, Shared Folders, and Printers.
 Users are not permitted and must be created using the my.pitt.edu interface.

 10. How can I manage my objects within Enterprise Active Directory?

 Objects within the Enterprise Active Directory can be managed using the Microsoft Remote Server Administrative Tools.
 These tools need to be installed first and then activated as a feature.
-To download the tools, use the following link.
+To download the tools, click here>

 1. How are Group Policies created in the Pitt Domain?